What is a Data Lakehouse?

 Warehouses and Lakes

 Data lakes function as catch-all systems for new data, while data warehouses apply downstream structure and meaning to specific data from this system.
 Great, you might think.
 Well, yes…and no. Orchestrating these systems to provide reliable data can incur substantial costs in terms of time and resources.
 And here enters the concept of the Data Lakehouse.
-But before we delve into that, let’s take a whistle-stop tour of what Warehouses and Lakes do.
+But before we delve into that, let’s take a whistle-stop tour of what Data Warehouses and Data Lakes do.

 Data lakes: these are commonly built on big data platforms such as Apache Hadoop, known for being cost-effective and versatile storage spaces.
 They handle all sorts of data, from videos to text, creating an eclectic treasure trove.
 However, navigating these vast waters might require the guidance of data wizards—data scientists and engineers—to tame the data deluge.
 Additionally, as data governance is mostly implemented downstream from these systems, data lakes tend to be more susceptible to data silos, which can subsequently transform into a data swamp with scattered islands of data that should be connected.
 When this occurs, the usability of the data lake can be compromised.